 Safety shoes are required where the potential for serious injury to the foot may result from an employee's daily job duties.
-Foot injuries may occur in areas where there are rolling or falling objects, objects piercing the sole, or where feet are exposed to electrical hazards.
+Foot injuries may occur in areas where there are rolling or falling objects, objects piercing the sole, or where feet are exposed to electrical hazards, such as a static-discharge or electric-shock hazard, that remains after the employer takes other necessary protective measures.
 These guidelines are not intended to apply to functions performed by an employee on a rare or special occasion, unless the risk of foot injury is great.

 Use of Safety Shoes

 In general, the need for safety shoes is indicated if work involves:

 - Hand carrying rigid equipment or objects weighing 20 lbs. or more up and down stairs

 - Lifting or carrying rigid equipment or objects on a floor or level surface where:

 - 20 to 49 lbs. or lifted or carried object is above knee level, or,

 - 50 lbs. or more is lifted or carried at any elevation.

 - Use of wheeled carts or dollies that have a load of 50 lbs. or more.